ibm-cloud-docs/account/index.md

 Check out the following list of key features that are available in a Lite account:

 * The account is free - no credit card required.
 * The account never expires.
 * You receive email notifications about your account status and quota limits.
-   * You can create one instance of any service in the [{{site.data.keyword.Bluemix_notm}} catalog](/catalog/?search=label:lite%20lite){: external} that has a Lite plan.
+* You can create one instance of any service in the [{{site.data.keyword.Bluemix_notm}} catalog](/catalog/?search=label:lite%20lite){external} that has a Lite plan.
 * After 10 days of no development activity, your apps go to sleep.
 You can wake up your apps by continuing to work on them.
-   * After 30 days of no development activity, your service instances with Lite plans are deleted.
+* After 30 days of no development activity, your service instances with Lite plans are deleted

-   Only Lite accounts created before 12 August 2021 can use 186 GBH of free buildpacks and Cloud Foundry apps with up to 256 MB of free, instantaneous runtime memory per month.
+Only Lite accounts created before 12 August 2021 can use 186 GBH of free buildpacks and Cloud Foundry apps with up to 256 MB of free instantaneous runtime memory per month.
 The use of one org in one {{site.data.keyword.Bluemix_notm}} region is supported.
 {: note}